[.blog-callout]

 I. To "Add Sales Transactions," click on the button and click again on "copy generated data" as captured in the screenshot below.

 III.
-If you don’t like the auto-generated list block, simply click on “add block” and select from one of the dynamic block types to display your sales transactions.
+If you don't like the auto-generated list block, simply click on "Add block" and select from one of the dynamic block types to display your sales transactions.
 Configure the block to pull data from your connected Google Sheet, and set up columns to display the Date, Sales Amount, Customer Name, Product, and Sales Representative.
+You can also just ask the AI Co-Builder to make the change for you ("replace the list with a table showing date, amount, and customer"), which is especially handy for repetitive configuration work.

-Click on “Add block,” select the dynamic block header, and scroll down until you see the ‘Summary cards” feature.
-Select the block to display key summary statistics, such as total sales, number of transactions, and top-performing sales reps, etc.
+Click on "Add block," select the dynamic block header, and scroll down until you see the "Summary cards" feature.
+Select the block to display key summary statistics, such as total sales, number of transactions, and top-performing sales reps.

 Step 6: Create new forms

 If you want sales team members to add new sales, you need to create forms for adding these new entries.
-Simply click on “Add block,” and the dynamic block section will be automatically highlighted.
-Scroll down a bit, and you’ll see the ‘Form” feature with its dropdown menu.
+Simply click on "Add block," and the dynamic block section will be automatically highlighted.
+Scroll down a bit, and you'll see the "Form" feature with its dropdown menu.
 Select the type of block you want and add it to your CRM.
+Form submissions write straight back to your connected Google Sheet.

 Step 7: Set up charts to visualize sales performance